denten-books/plain-text/1-device.md

 > It's as if the written sign gave orders which are carried out by keys and
 > hammers [@wittgenstein_philosophical_1974, 69].

-As was the case with reading automata in *The Blue and Brown Notebooks*, Wittgenstein again substitutes a physical mechanism for the process of symbolic interpretation.
-In this view, words and music notation alike contain a "purpose" to elicit some "effects" in the interpretive mechanism.
+As was the case with reading automata in *Blue and Brown Notebooks*, Wittgenstein again substitutes a physical mechanism for the process of symbolic interpretation.
+Words and music notation alike contain a "purpose," in his words.
+They elicit specific "effects" in the mechanism.

-As before, we cannot always expect the mechanism of interpretation to function properly, nor do we have a reliable way to verify its correct operation.
+But as before, we cannot always expect the mechanism of interpretation to function properly, nor do we have a reliable way to verify its correct operation.
 "But suppose the pianola is in bad condition," Wittgenstein repeats.
-The signs on the roll could produce "hisses and bangs" instead of music, for example.
+The notation could produce "hisses and bangs" instead of music, for example.
 One could object that notes are always "meant" to play on a mechanism in perfect working order.
-But to explain what is meant by a working order, we would need to draw yet another diagram or build another machine.
-Wittgenstein elaborates by another analogy: the "sense of an order"---the programming instructions of the piano roll---lies in its "effect on an obedient man" [@wittgenstein_philosophical_1974, 69-70].
-The pianola thus exemplifies a class of perfect controlling mechanisms.
-In good working condition it is exactly obedient to the instructions printed on a piano roll.
+But to explain what is meant by "perfect working order," we would need to draw yet another diagram or build another machine.
+Wittgenstein resorts to yet another analogy.
+The "sense of an order," he writes, lies in its "effect on an obedient man" [@wittgenstein_philosophical_1974, 69-70].
+We are not able to escape subjective hermeneutics.
+Mechanical sense seems to again lie within "reasonable" interpretation of the instructions.

-When drawing the analogy between mental and mechanical processes, Wittgenstein explicitly rejects the model of language as a "psychophysical" mechanism [@wittgenstein_philosophical_1974, 70].
-Rather, as the title of the work suggests, Wittgenstein is in search for the "grammar" governing the engagement: between speakers and listeners, readers and writers, player pianos and musical scores.
-By the end of the work, grammar emerges as a batch of "conventions."
+When drawing analogies between mental and mechanical processes, Wittgenstein explicitly rejects the model of language as a "psychophysical" mechanism [@wittgenstein_philosophical_1974, 70].
+Rather, as the title of the work suggests, Wittgenstein is in search for "grammars" governing the engagement: between speakers and listeners, readers and writers, player pianos and musical scores.
+By the end of the work, grammar emerges as a cheat-sheet, a conventional protocol: recall the dictionary inside of Searle's room.
+It contains the "smarts" of the system.
+Neither the room nor the person inside speaks a foreign language.
+If anything "knows" the language, it is the dictionary, which allows the system to function.

-Wittgenstein complicates the mechanism by inserting an extra layer of "rules" that mediate between symbol and machine or mental state.
+Wittgenstein thus complicates his mechanistic model by imagining a layer of rules that mediate between symbol and machine or mental state.
 We can agree upon a convention formally, by transcribing into a protocol: a chart of appropriate correspondences that describes the exact rules of engagement.
-Wittgenstein writes that it would be then possible to imagine a "part of the mechanism which resembles the chart [...] inserted between the language-like part of the mechanism and the rest of it" [@wittgenstein_philosophical_1974, 190].
-Such instructions would enforce strict compliance between the musical score and the actuating parts of the piano mechanism, sounding a warning bell for example, if any part of the mechanism was out of compliance.
+It would be then possible to imagine a "part of the mechanism which resembles the chart," Wittgenstein writes, "inserted between the language-like part of the mechanism and the rest of it" [@wittgenstein_philosophical_1974, 190].
+Such instructions could enforce compliance.
+One could imagine a warning bell that sounds, for example, when a musical score falls out of alignment.

 "Can one say that grammar describes language?"
 Wittgenstein writes: